pilchard/imgproxy-aws-cdk/README.md

 pnpm run deploy
 ```

-Upon deployment a pre-deploy script will run to initialize or update the required ECR repository and deploy the imgproxy Docker to it.
+Upon running `pnpm run deploy`, a pre-deploy script will run to create the required ECR repository and deploy the latest imgproxy Docker container image to it.

-After the CDK Deploy process is succesful, a post-deploy script will handle initialization of imgproxy signing parameters (if enabled) and sync configuration values from `.imgproxy.env` to SSM Parameters accessible by the Lambda Function.
+After the CDK Deploy process is successful, a post-deploy script will handle initialization of imgproxy signing parameters (if enabled) and sync configuration values from `.imgproxy.env` to SSM Parameters accessible by the Lambda Function.

 Finally, deployment details will be output including the domain of the CloudFront distribution and the name of the default S3 buckets.
 A number of example URLs will also be generated for the sample images included in the project.